 Resolving the current political impasse by new elections or other means should be the concern of all political forces and all Guyanese.
 A suggestion of elections being a way forward, which is the constitutional right of both sides, should not be the occasion for the display of ‘bad man’ politics, which should now be discarded as a feature of Guyana’s politics.
-It ought to be …..To continue reading, login or subscribe now.
+It ought to be an issue attracting careful consideration with the national interest being paramount.

 The current situation is characterized by the inability of the government to persuade the opposition to support any major project, most legislation or most budgets in their entirety.
 Clearly both the government and opposition might feel that such a situation cannot continue indefinitely and that it might be in the interests of the nation to call new elections.